Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 While it is possible to simulate the same flow programmatically — by authenticating on the user's behalf and then passing cookies to the `/youtubei/v1/player` endpoint — the process is very cumbersome and error-prone.
 Luckily, there is a way to bypass this restriction altogether.

-[As it turns out](https://github.com/TeamNewPipe/NewPipe/issues/8102#issuecomment-1081085801), there is one obscure YouTube client that lets you access age-gated videos completely unauthenticated, and that's the **embedded player used for Smart TV browsers**.
-This means that if you impersonate this client in the initial request, **you can get working stream manifests for age-restricted videos**, without worrying about cookies or user credentials.
+[As it turns out](https://github.com/TeamNewPipe/NewPipe/issues/8102#issuecomment-1081085801), there is one obscure YouTube client that lets you access age-gated videos completely unauthenticated, and that's the embedded player used for Smart TV browsers.
+This means that if you impersonate this client in the initial request, you can get working stream manifests for age-restricted videos, without worrying about cookies or user credentials.
 To do that, update the request body as follows:

 ```json
 // POST https://www.youtube.com/youtubei/v1/player?key=AIzaSyA8eiZmM1FaDVjRy-df2KTyQ_vz_yYM39w